SumoLogic/sumologic-documentation/docs/integrations/web-servers/iis-10.md

 * **Verify that log files are created \
 **Perform the following task to ensure that log files are being created.

 **To confirm log files are being created, do the following:**

-1. Open a command-line window and change directories to C:\inetpub\Logs\LogFiles.
+1. Open a command-line window and change directories to `C:\inetpub\Logs\LogFiles`.
 This is the same path you will enter when you configure the Source to collect these files.
 2. Under the \W3SVC1 directory, you should see one or more files with a .log extension.
 If the file is present, you can collect it.
-* **Enable HTTP Error Logs on your Windows Server \
-**Perform the following task to enable HTTP Error Logs on your Windows Server, that is hosting the IIS Server.
+* **Enable HTTP Error Logs on your Windows Server** Perform the following task to enable HTTP Error Logs on your Windows Server, that is hosting the IIS Server.

 **To enable HTTP Error Logs on the Windows Server hosting IIS Server, do the following:**